GARBAGE IN, GARBAGE OUT

 Originally a phrase used in the computer programming world, “garbage in, garbage out” was just too useful an aphorism to stay in Silicon Valley.

 Today’s case provides a good illustration as to why.
-One sanitation worker was backing up a garbage truck while the other was holding onto a platform on the back.
-The truck veered too close to a tree growing along the boulevard, and the strap-hanger bashed his hand between the truck and the tree trunk.
+One sanitation worker was backing up a garbage truck while the other, the son of a spelling-challenged mother named Kert Seymour, was holding onto a platform on the back.
+The truck veered too close to a tree growing along the boulevard, and strap-hanger Kert bashed his hand between the truck and the tree trunk.

 There are two problems with your thinking.
-First, the sanitation worker couldn’t very well sue himself.
+First, Kert couldn’t very well sue himself.
 There was no money there.
-Likewise, he could not collect much from his co-worker driver, who, if he had money, would not be driving a garbage truck.
-The employer, who owned the truck, was immune from liability to the spelling-challenged sanitation werker Kert except for whatever worker’s comp would pay.
+Likewise, he could not collect much from his co-worker driver, who, if he had a lot of money, probably would not be driving a garbage truck.
+The employer, who owned the truck, was immune from liability to sanitation werker Kert except for whatever worker’s comp would pay.
 Which clearly wasn’t enough to satisfy Kert.

 So what to do?
 The answer is obvious.
 You sue the homeowner’s association that owned the private road on which the accident happened, arguing that if it had not planted the tree where it did, the accident could have been avoided.

-This is how, if you’re a plaintiff’s lawyer, you follow the money.
+If you’re a plaintiff’s lawyer, this is how you follow the money.
 There’s just one problem: how do you convince a jury to overlook the fool who didn’t pay attention, or the driver who couldn’t back straight, in favor of the association that owned the tree?

 The three essential elements of negligence are (1) the negligent party must owe a duty to the injured party; (2) the negligent party must have breached its duty; and (3) as a direct result of that breach, the injured party must have been actually damaged.